Naive parton picture for kaon color transparency in $A(e,e'K^+)$: Abstract

 \section{Abstract}

-Nuclear transparency in the kaon-induced nuclear reaction $A(e,e'K^+)$ is investigated in parallel with our previous study on the pion transparency in Phys.
-Rev. C {\bf111}, 064608 (2025).
-Based on the Glauber scattering theory, which incorporates shadowing by the two-step process, the kaon color transparency (CT) is analyzed to find that the slope of the kaon CT steeper than the pion CT along with the photon virtuality $Q^2$ increase is well accounted for by the naive parton model (NPM) rather than by the quantum diffusion model (QDM).
-Further diminishing of CT due to shadowing in the initial state yields better agreement with experimental data.
-The dependence of kaon transparency on $Q^2$ up to 10 GeV$^2/c^2$ and the mass number $A$ is presented for comparison with the JLab data at the 6 GeV electron beam for the reaction $A(e,e'K^+)$ in $^{12}$C, $^{63}$Cu, and $^{197}$Au nuclei.
+Nuclear transparency in the electronuclear reaction $A(e,e'K^+)$ is investigated in parallel with our previous study of pion transparency in Phys.\ Rev.\ C {\bf 111}, 064608 (2025).
+Based on an extended Glauber framework that incorporates shadowing from the initial-state two-step process, kaon color transparency (CT) is analyzed to show that the steeper $Q^2$ dependence observed for kaon CT, compared with the pion case, is more naturally described by the naive parton model (NPM) than by the quantum diffusion model (QDM).
+The inclusion of initial-state shadowing further reduces the transparency and improves the agreement with the experimental data.
+The $Q^2$ and $A$ dependences of the kaon transparency are presented up to $Q^2=10$~GeV$^2/c^2$, together with the corresponding $\alpha(Q^2)$ and the supplementary ratio $T_A/T_C$, for comparison with the Jefferson Lab (JLab) data obtained with the 6-GeV electron beam on $^{12}$C, $^{63}$Cu, and $^{197}$Au nuclei.